mjpclab/vue-tabber/README.md

 There are two ways to get informed of current index changed.
 Subscribing event `switching` or prop update of `activeIndex`

 `switching(oldIndex, newIndex)`
-A `switching` event will be emitted with parameters `oldIndex` and `newIndex` when switching to another page item.
+A `switching` event will be emitted with parameters `oldIndex` and `newIndex` when switching to another panel item.
 Subscribe this event if you want to know a switching is performed as early as possible.

 `switched(oldIndex, newIndex)`
-A `switched` event will be emitted with parameters `oldIndex` and `newIndex` when switched to another page item.
+A `switched` event will be emitted with parameters `oldIndex` and `newIndex` when switched to another panel item.
 Subscribe this event if you want to do some work based on result of switching(e.g. get the height of the component).

 `update:activeIndex(newIndex)`
-An `update:activeIndex` event will be emitted with parameter `newIndex` when switched to another page item.
+An `update:activeIndex` event will be emitted with parameter `newIndex` when switched to another panel item.
 This is convenient for prop binding with `.sync` modifier:
 ```html
 <div id="app">